galaxyproject/admin-training/sessions/00-intro/intro.md

 ---
 # Training philosophy

-This time we adapted our training to follow the *one true path*(c) - which is usually the one we use for **usegalaxy.* servers** - the most tested and stable path.
+We adapted our training to follow the *one true path*(c) - which is usually the one we use for **usegalaxy.* servers** - the most tested and stable path in our opinion.

 Galaxy has all the options and possibilities as before, but unless you are opinionated/locked in we recommend staying on the *one true path*(c).
 For other paths, Galaxy comes with documentation and a friendly community to help.

 ---
-# New methodology
+# Methodology

-For this training, materials have been reworked to utilize **Ansible** much more heavily *from the beginning*.

 We consider the use of config management tools (such as Ansible) to be essential to good system administration.
+We utilize **Ansible** from the beginning.

 ---
 # On Ansible